antoniogiacomelli/RK0/README.md

 <img src="https://github.com/user-attachments/assets/5d5a15bf-9a3b-4abb-94f7-6449243e8948" width="7%" align="right" alt="image">

- RK0 is centred on the idea that concurrency needs are the unique commonality preserved across real-time systems, and therefore, the kernel provides generic services that are just enough for the application to compose for its demands, and strengthens the focus on purpose-built services to handle recurrent concurrency/coordination needs that otherwise are hardly achievable with generic primitives.
+RK0 is centred on the idea that concurrency needs are the unique commonality preserved across real-time systems.
+Concurrency inherently creates dependency.
+RK0 services are designed so these dependencies are expressed by the programmer and visible to the scheduler.
+The user can reason about the runtime behaviour of the application in terms of the dependencies actually being created, while the kernel (by construction) handle worst cases, typically left as application concerns.
-In short, recurring concurrency needs such as notification, exclusion, precedence, availability, state transfer, and bounded admission are a sweet spot for reusable services.
-These needs are common, and their worst-case behaviour is a kernel concern, so they should be delivered as services to help the application meet real-time demands.

 * [Service Map](https://github.com/antoniogiacomelli/RK0/wiki/Service-Semantics)